 The IKE service of a security endpoint may have multiple identities for use in different situations.
-The combination of the interface (represented by the IPProtocolEndpoint), the identity type (as specified in the IKEAction) and the IdentityContexts specifies a unique identity.
+The combination of the interface (represented by the IPProtocolEndpoint or by a collection of IPProtocolEndpoints), the identity type (as specified in the IKEAction) and the IdentityContexts specifies a unique identity.

 The IdentityContexts property specifies the context to select the relevant IKE identity to be used during the further IKEAction.
-A context may be a VPN name or other identifier for selecting the appropriate identity for use on the protected IPProtocolEndpoint.
+A context may be a VPN name or other identifier for selecting the appropriate identity for use on the protected IPProtocolEndpoint (or collection of IPProtocolEndpoints).

 IdentityContexts is an array of strings.
-The multiple values in the array are ORed together in evaluating the IdentityContexts.
+The multiple values in the array are logically ORÆd together in evaluating the IdentityContexts.
 Each value in the array may be the composition of multiple context names.
 So, a single value may be a single context name (e.g., "CompanyXVPN") or it may be combination of contexts.
-When an array value is a composition, the individual values are ANDed together for evaluation purposes and the syntax is:
+When an array value is a composition, the individual values are logically ANDÆd together for evaluation purposes and the syntax is:

-'''

-<ContextName>[&&<ContextName>]

-'''
+<ContextName>[&&<ContextName>]\